mallorcabootcamp/codos-app-client/comments.md

 - Grey screen should fill all the horizontal space.
 Done

 - Limit container width: 900px (instead of 120X) from bootstrap.
-Pending to solve better
+Done

-- useCallback (when a function is passed as parameter of other component)
+- useCallback (when a function is passed as parameter of other component).
+Done

-- In main: can we change useState for useReducer
+- In main: can we change useState for useReducer.
+Done